 Resources

-Short course vs long course swimming times
+What is short course swimming?
+Short course vs long course times

 Direct answer

-What short course means
+What is short course swimming?

 Short course races are swum in a 25m pool.
 A 100m race in short course has more turns than a 100m race in long course.
 Strong starts, turns and underwater skills can have a bigger effect on the final time.